lacker/coinkit/testnet/README.md

 Go to the management UI for your database, from https://console.cloud.google.com/sql/instances .
 Go to Databases, Create a database, and name it "prod".

-You need a "service account" for this database.
+You need a "service account" for your databases.
+If you have multiple miners, this can be shared across them.
 Create one at https://console.cloud.google.com/projectselector/iam-admin/serviceaccounts

 Create a service account with the "Cloud SQL Client" role.
 Name it `sql-client` and select "Furnish a new private key" using `JSON` type.
 Hang on to the json file that your browser downloads.